Visit our Farms this Fall

 SAIT’s Highwood Dining Room

-Bookings for lunch and dinner at SAIT’s Highwood Dining Room can be made for September 4 through October 31.
+Bookings for lunch and dinner at SAIT’s Highwood Dining Room can be made through October 31.
 You’ll have some of the best food you’ll eat in this city in this culinary classroom.
 The Highwood serves lunch, Monday to Friday, lunch buffet is most Thursdays, dinner is Monday to Thursday.
 Prices vary for the lunch menu, Thursday buffet is $25, dinner is a set menu, $46.
 Menus are posted on the web site later in the summer.
 Book at sait.ca/highwood except for Thursday buffet which is booked on the reservation line, 403-284-8615, ext.
 2.

 Cuisine et Chateau Interactive Culinary Centre